Adamlip1334/nba-analytica/README.md

 ```
 Ensure you have Python 3.x and pip installed on your system before installing.

+You can also visit the [NBA Analytica PyPI page](https://pypi.org/project/nba-analytica/) for more details and updates.

 ## Usage
 Import the `get_player_stats` function from the package and use it to fetch player statistics by specifying the player's name and the desired statistical mode.